prideofszeged/ferrofluke/README.md

 - Increasing magnet size widens the area of influence and fattens the marker, handy when you want sweeping motion without upping strength.
 - In Life mode, try HighLife (`B36/S23`) or Seeds (`B2/S`) with a high magnet bias—the magnet acts like a catalyst in attraction mode or a disintegration pulse in repulsion mode.
 - Run `FEATURES.md` for a backlog of visual experiments we want to chase next (multi-magnets, screensaver, colour choreography, etc.).

+## Magnet Roundup mini-game

+- Click **Start Roundup** on the canvas overlay to spawn a glowing scoring ring.
+- Herd the target number of particles into the ring before the timer expires; streaks shorten the clock but ramp up rewards.
+- Golden particles (outlined in amber) add hefty bonuses when they finish inside the goal.
+- Miss a round and your run ends—hit Restart any time for another attempt.
+- The magnet automatically flicks back on when a round begins; press `M` if you need to pause magnet influence mid-run.

 ## Project layout